baronfel/system-commandline-exercises/README.md

 As you attempt the exercises, we'll be looking for areas where the library, documentation, or general flow are unexpected or present unreasonable difficulty.
 It helps a lot if you verbalize what your thoughts are along the way, as we don't (yet!) have a way of collecting telemetry on your brain during the exercise.

+Each of the exercises will provide some amount of code representing the domain logic of the problem.
+Your tasks will largely be focused on how you design command line applications to integrate into these domain functions.
+Of course you are free to write any other code you need to accomplish that goal, but there shouldn't be any 'gotchas' or huge gaps in functionality missing.

 ## Prerequisites

 You should only need the following to attempt the exercises: